gtaborga-absencesoft/claude-usage-monitor/README.md

 1. Launches Firefox in headless mode with dedicated profile
 2. Navigates to claude.ai/settings/usage
 3. Extracts all three metrics automatically
+4. **Automatically detects your plan type** (Pro, Enterprise, or Free)
-4. Saves data and displays your dashboard
+5. Saves data and displays your dashboard
-5. Your regular browsers are never touched!
+6. Your regular browsers are never touched!

+**Plan Detection:**
+The tool automatically identifies your Claude subscription plan by parsing the `data-org-plan` attribute from the settings page HTML.
+This ensures your plan is always accurate without manual entry.
+If detection fails for any reason, the tool will preserve your existing plan from the config file.

 **Why Firefox with dedicated profile:**
 - ✓ Won't interfere with any of your browsers!